lhwe/GimKit-Botter/README.md

-# GimKiller
+# GimKit CLI Botter

-GimKiller is a command-line utility designed to assist in massv joining live gimkit games. <br>
+Simple CLI Based botting program for Gimkit, don't use at school or anything, youll get in trouble. <br>
 Please note that the menu designs outlined in `menuDesigns.py` are preliminary and subject to change pending full implementation.

 ## Disclaimer